Maritime Administration, DOT.

 (c) A quantitative analysis demonstrating how the project will be effective in fostering efficiency, competitive operations, and quality ship construction, repair, or reconfiguration (for capital improvement projects) or how the project will be effective in fostering employee skills and enhancing productivity (for training projects).
 The analysis should quantify the benefits of the projects in terms of staff-hours saved, dollars saved, percentages, or other meaningful metrics.
 The methodology of the analysis should be explained with assumptions used identified and justified.

 (d) A detailed methodology and timeline for implementing the project.

-(e) A detailed itemization of the cost of the project together with supporting documentation, including current vendor quotes and estimates of installation costs.
+(e) A detailed itemization of the cost of the project together with supporting documentation, including current Start Printed Page 77308vendor quotes and estimates of installation costs.

 (f) A statement explaining if any elements of the project require action under the National Environmental Policy Act (42 U.S.C. sec.
 4321, et seq.) or require any licenses or permits.

 Items 2(a) thru 2(f) should be repeated, in order, for each separate project included in the application.